GeyserMC/GeyserWiki/_docs/geyser/custom-items.md

 ### Non vanilla (modded) items with Geyser extensions (for example to use with Fabric)

-1. In your `extension.yml` file, you need to set: `startup-phase: "PRE_INITIALIZE"` so that the pre init event can be caught, and your items can be registered.
-2. Then, create your item data:
+1. Create your item data:
 ```java
 NonVanillaCustomItemData data = NonVanillaCustomItemData.builder()
         .name("my_item")
         .identifier("my_mod:my_item")
         .javaId(1)
 ```
-3. There are many other options you can set to match the behavior that you require for your item.
+2. There are many other options you can set to match the behavior that you require for your item.
 You can see them [here](https://github.com/GeyserMC/Geyser/blob/master/api/geyser/src/main/java/org/geysermc/geyser/api/item/custom/NonVanillaCustomItemData.java)
-4. Register your item in the pre init event:
+3. Register your item in the pre init event:
 ```java
 @Subscribe
 public void onGeyserPreInitializeEvent(GeyserDefineCustomItemsEvent event) {